litholt/DevilPass/README.md

-DP is an app allowing you to purchase tickets online on Android (Support : Android Studio)
+DevilPass is an app allowing you to purchase tickets online on Android (Support : Android Studio)